wazuh/wazuh-documentation/source/user-manual/api/reference.rst

 	{
 	   "error": 0,
 	   "data": {
-	      "msg": "All selected agents were removed"
+	      "msg": "All selected agents were removed",
+	      "affected_agents": [
+	         "001"
+	      ]
 	   }
 	}